Affine Atoms

 partial_trace

-cvxpy.partial_trace(expr, dims: Tuple[int], axis: int | None = 0)[source]
+cvxpy.partial_trace(expr, dims: tuple[int], axis: int | None = 0)[source]

 Assumes \(\texttt{expr} = X_1 \otimes \cdots \otimes X_n\) is a 2D Kronecker product composed of \(n = \texttt{len(dims)}\) implicit subsystems.
 Letting \(k = \texttt{axis}\), the returned expression represents the partial trace of \(\texttt{expr}\) along its \(k^{\text{th}}\) implicit subsystem: